Spheniscine/shash/README.md

 ## Design

 Is the MurmurHash break meaningful then, in the light of these lowered security requirements?
 To try to answer this question, we should examine exactly what the [break](http://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/) is and claims to be.
-With some thought, a flaw becomes apparent that's almost trivial in hindsight.
+With some thought, the flaw in MurmurHash becomes apparent that's almost trivial in hindsight.
 It is illustrated by this section of the MurmurHash code:

 ```
 uint64_t k = *(uint64_t*)data;